Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Acknowledgment

 \fi The work is supported by the National Natural Science Foundation of China under Grant 61806148 and the Natural Science Foundation of Shanghai under Grant 20ZR1460100.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Changhong Fu} (Member, IEEE) received the Ph.D. degree in robotics and automation from the Computer Vision and Aerial Robotics (CVAR) Laboratory, Technical University of Madrid, Madrid, Spain, in 2015.
 During his Ph.D., he held two research positions at Arizona State University, Tempe, AZ, USA, and Nanyang Technological University (NTU), Singapore.
 After receiving his Ph.D., he worked at NTU as a Post-Doctoral Research Fellow.
-He is currently an Assistant Professor with the School of Mechanical Engineering, Tongji University, Shanghai, China, and leading seven projects related to the vision for unmanned systems (US).
+He is currently an Associate Professor with the School of Mechanical Engineering, Tongji University, Shanghai, China, and leading seven projects related to the vision for unmanned systems (US).
 He has worked on more than ten projects related to the vision for UAV.
 In addition, he has published more than 60 journal and conference papers (including the IEEE TGRS, IEEE TCSVT, IEEE TMM, IEEE TMECH, IEEE TIE, CVPR, ICCV, ICRA, IROS) related to the intelligent vision and control for UAV.
 His research areas are intelligent vision and control for US in a complex environment. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Bowen Li} is pursuing the B.Eng. degree with the School of Mechanical Engineering, Tongji University, Shanghai, China.
-His research interests includes robotics, artificial intelligence and computer vision. \end{IEEEbiography}
+His research interests include robotics, artificial intelligence and computer vision. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fangqiang Ding} is pursuing the B.Eng. degree with the School of Mechanical Engineering, Tongji University, Shanghai, China.
-His research interests includes unmanned aerial vehicle and computer vision. \end{IEEEbiography}
+His research interests include unmanned aerial vehicle and computer vision. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fuling Lin} received his B.Eng. degree in mechanical engineering from Tongji University, Shanghai, China.
 He is currently pursuing M.Sc. degree in mechanical engineering in Tongji University, Shanghai, China.
 His research interests include robotics, visual object tracking and computer vision. \end{IEEEbiography}